Syllabus for IST 597f:

 Soar manual

-Herbal [a Description of Ontologies, if you need help with ontologies]
+Herbal [a Description of Ontologies, if you need help with ontologies, and XML]

 Those who like SoarceForge, can also find Soar there